 Running a fat loss & detoxification business.
 Living in 2018.
-And spending so much time, health coaching and communicating with people worldwide, over Facebook.
-I soon realized that I was wasting a ridiculous amount of time each day on Social Media…
+And spending so much time health coaching and communicating with people worldwide, over Facebook.
+I soon realised that I was wasting a ridiculous amount of time each day on Social Media…

 So much so that I was missing out on some of the things I love, like reading and learning, but I just couldn’t seem to break the habit.

 So I created a new one to ‘crowd it out’.
 I started to download audiobooks, low and behold, I went through 4 books in 2 weeks and my productivity levels soared!